New Patients 215.234.3772

 When Should I See a Podiatrist?

-As noted, a podiatrist handles all issues relating to the foot, ankles, and lower limbs.
+Aa podiatrist handles all issues relating to the foot, ankles, and lower limbs.
 This means they are trained to handle a wide range of general foot concerns and offer podiatry services for patients of all ages.
-For instance, a podiatrist can address a range of issues, including ingrown toenails, warts, bunions, corns, calluses, and foot and ankle pain.
-In addition, a podiatrist can also diagnose and treat fractures, sprains, and injury to the ankle, foot, and heel.
+A podiatrist can address a range of issues, including ingrown toenails, warts, bunions, corns, calluses, and foot and ankle pain.
+He or she can also diagnose and treat fractures, sprains, and injuries to the ankle, foot, and heel.

 Patients may visit a podiatrist for the following reasons: